DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 Well, its time to learn how to create and edit files and copy paste shit in to them, IN LINUX!<br>
-Honestly could be annoying as fuck at first, but mobaXterm should make it easier with that left directory pane and right mouse click.<br>
+Honestly could be annoying as fuck at first, but mobaXterm should make it easier with that left directory pane and right/middle mouse click for paste.<br>
 Nano text editor is relatively simple and everywhere so that will be used.

 * be in your home directory, the command `cd` will always get you there